dmg-photobook/photobook_dataset/README.md

-# photobook_dataset
+# The PhotoBook Task and Dataset

-The raw game transcripts, additional materials and processor for the PhotoBook Dataset
+Repository for the raw game transcripts, additional materials and processor of the PhotoBook Dataset.

+Under construction - coming soon.